dlpbc/powerpropagation-pytorch/README.md

 # Orginal implementation
-Original (official) code implementation of powerpropagation algorithm can be found [here](https://github.com/deepmind/deepmind-research/tree/master/powerpropagation).
-The original code was implmeented using Tensorflow/Sonnet.
+The original (official) code implementation of powerpropagation algorithm can be found [here](https://github.com/deepmind/deepmind-research/tree/master/powerpropagation).
+The original code was implemented using Tensorflow/Sonnet.